yubo56/191sim/README.md

 # 191sim
-Python implementation of simulations for Caltech class BE/CS191a.
+Python implementation of simulations for Caltech class BE/CS/CNS/Bi 191a.

+Note: To run examples in `examples/`, run `python -m examples/<file>` or `cp` to root directory of projcet.

 Dependencies:
 * Python 3.5.1